brianhoangnhatnguyen/web_development/README.md

 * Header tag - a sementic tag that targets the heading. (header /header)

+* Article tag - a sementic tag that targets the content on a page. (article /article)

 * Heading tag - makes a heading. (h1 /h1, h2 /h2, h3 /h3, h4 /h4, h5 /h5, and h6 /h6)

 * Doctype HTML - shows that the current document is HTML.
 (DOCTYPE html)

+* HTML tag - used to store all of the HTML code. (html /html)

 * Button tag - makes a button. (button /button)